Elliot-Clark/My-Youtube-Playlists/README.md

+My YouTube Playlists is an app designed to replicate playlist functionality of YouTube in a simple layout while also including a few additional benefits.

-Added Perks:
+## Added Perks:
-    Lightweight Single page app, less loading between videos and menus Can specify a starting time for each individual video on your Playlist None of the new white screen ads you may find on YouTube Instant playing of a video after a search (Toggleable on/off)
+    - Lightweight Single page app, less loading between videos and menus
+    - Can specify a starting time for each individual video on your Playlist
+    - None of the new white screen ads you may find on YouTube
+    - Instant playing of a video after a search (Toggleable on/off)

 This project was not based on a tutorial but rather my desire to showcase my knowledge in React and interacting with a Firebase database.

+## Installing:

+Other than the normal 'npm install' and 'npm start' you will also need to rename '.envExample' to '.env'.
+Inside paste your API and 0Auth keys in the specificed areas, both of which you can get, for free, from the Google Developers Console website.
+The API key enable the YouTube search function, while the 0Auth enable Google sign in to your presaved playlists.

+Alternatively, this app can be used on my own website:
+Do note, it is made using the free API key, so the amount of searchs you can perform in one day is limited to 100.
+Playing videos from your playlists, however, do not require API key usage and can be done as many times as you wish.

-## Available Scripts
+## Usage:

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+Similar to using YouTube, type in a search in the search bar at the top of the page to return videos.

+Sign in through Google to enable the Playlist feature.
+Tto add the active video into your playlist, click the Add Video to Playlist button.
+The current playlist it will be added to is displayed on the upper right of the search bar.
+To change active playlists, click on the playlist button then click on the red icons on the upper right hand side of the modal.

+To play a playlist, simply open the playlist modal and click the green play button.
+Playlists can be played in their added order, or shuffled to play in a random order.
+Playlists can also loop to play again upon reaching the end of the final video in your playlist.

-## Learn More
+## Notes:

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+-While it is possible to use this app on mobile, it will not function as seamlessly as a PC.
+This is due to mobile phones not allowing YouTube videos to autoplay to reduce spam.

+-Currently there appears to be a random chance of Google sign in failing.
+If this problem prosists, simply refresh the page to fix it.